 With the likes of Galopin Des Champs, Allaho, and Gerri Colombe potentially contending in 2024, it could just head back to the Emerald Isle again.

 Gold Cup Winner Stats

 When you’re deciding who will emerge victorious for this year’s Gold Cup, bear in mind that history tells us a lot.

-The winner is statistically likely to be fairly short-priced (at less than 10-1).
-It is most likely to be aged 7 or 8, and will probably be trained in Ireland.
+The winner is statistically likely to be fairly short-priced (at less than 7-1).
+It will most likely be aged 7 or 8, and will probably be trained in Ireland.

-Likewise for the next three in the Gold Cup betting markets which are Galvin (7/2) from Gordon Elliott, Minella Indo (9/2) from Henry De Bromhead and Allaho (8/1) from Willie Mullins.
+Likewise two of the next three in the Gold Cup betting markets are Gerri Colombe from Gordon Elliott, Shiskin from Nicky Henderson, and Factorslow from Martin Brassil.